top of page

 We would like to give a huge thanks to all those have been involved so far and given their time and considerable energies to this project.

-Special thanks to Arts Council England, Counterpoints Arts and Brighton Festival for supporting and partnering with us on this period of research and development.
+Special thanks to Arts Council England, Counterpoints Arts, Brighton Festival, Arkade Gallery, The Lengths, All in Ideas for supporting and partnering with us on this period of research and development.